Fake Crystals: What to Look Out For

 The more lead that's added, the greater the brilliance and clarity.

-Labelling it as 'natural' demonstrates that the seller is either unaware it doesn't occur naturally or is not being honest.
+Labelling it as 'natural' demonstrates the seller is either unaware that it doesn't occur naturally or is not being honest.
 That said, mislabeling a stone that's been heated to alter its colour is not the same as selling something fake.

-Heat treatments, which are a commonly accepted practice, are generally considered to be an enhancement.
-Therefore, it's not deception to call this stone lemon quartz, but it is when you call it 'natural' lemon quartz.
+Heat treatments, which are a commonly accepted practice, are generally considered an enhancement.
+Therefore, it's not deception to call this stone lemon quartz, but it is when you call it "natural" lemon quartz.

 Burnt orange-coloured crystals are a dead giveaway.

 Three factors impact the accuracy of information published about crystals, rocks, and minerals.
-The first is a business's lack of expertise or knowledge, which can lead to a misunderstanding about the material being sold.
+The first is a lack of expertise or knowledge, which can lead to a misunderstanding about the material being sold.

 This is a good example of fake moldavite.
 It looks like green glass, but a more obvious clue is the price.
 If a piece of moldavite of this size were to be found, which would be highly unusual, it would sell for a serious amount of money.